First Electron Acceleration in a Tunable-Velocity Laser Wakefield: Appendix A: Additional Experimental Details

 Interferometry measurements were also been performed for the slit nozzle, using Argon gas.
 In order to validate the simulated flow, simulations were run using Argon and the densities obtained were compared.
 The close correspondence between measurements and simulations confirmed the accuracy of the Ansys Fluent simulation.

 After exiting the gas jet, the electron bunch was passed through a 20-cm-long 1 T magnetic dipole in order to induce an energy dependent angle in the electron bunch.
 After further free-space propagation, the electrons spatially spread out along the x-axis according to their energies.
 The electrons then impinged upon a Lanex scintillating screen which was imaged by a Hamamatsu ORCA-FLASH4.9 digital CMOS camera.
 Through simulations based on a measured map of the magnetic field in the magnet, the $x$-axis position of the electrons on the screen was calibrated to specific electron energies.
 The $y$-axis spread yielded information about the divergence of the electron bunch.
 The Lanex screen was calibrated with a radioactive tritium source, allowing the conversion from pixel brightness to electron bunch charge.
 Since the path length between the source and the Lanex is not constant over the different energies, the stated divergence axis is for the center-point of the Lanex.
 At either extreme of the Lanex, this would introduce an error of around 10\% to the stated divergence values.
+RMS pointing fluctuation was around 5.5 mrad and the divergence was around 1.5 mrad.
+The spectra shown are binned as to account for the energy uncertainly in the lanex.
+The uncertainty of the cutoff energy of the electrons is around 12 MeV, significantly less than the observed energy splitting.

 As discussed above, the PFC was controlled via a specialized doublet lens, inserted into the final beam expansion telescope of the laser system.
 Further details of the PFC control system can be found in Ref. \cite{Smartsev_JoO_2022}.
 Moving the doublet introduced a slight change to the focusing term, resulting in a \SI{400}{\um} focal shift between the most negative and most positive PFCs.
 This focal shift was measured and is predicted by Ansys Zemax OpticStudio simulations.
 To compensate for this focal shift, the gas jet was moved the same amount in the experiment, in order to have the laser focus at the same position inside of the gas jet.
 In addition, to ensure that PFT does not play a role in the acceleration, PFT was optimized at each of the doublet positions.
+Focal spot scans were performed at each of the PFC values, generating a 3D fluence map of the laser at focus.
+No significant difference was found between the pulses for the different PFC values, indicating that changing the PFC value didn't lead to a change in the transverse fluence, intensity distribution, and mode structure.